SEGVeenstra/dot_cast/README.md

-This package allows you to cast your Objects in a more convinient way.
+This package allows you to cast your Objects in a more convenient way.

 ## Features